jiayihu/metalsmith-gh-comments/README.md

 ### CLI usage

-Install via npm and then add the `metalsmith-gh-comments` key to your `metalsmith.json` plugins with any [gh-issues-for-comments](https://github.com/jiayihu/gh-issues-for-comments) options you want.
+Install via npm and then add the `metalsmith-gh-comments` key to your `metalsmith.json` plugins with any [gh-issues-for-comments](https://github.com/jiayihu/gh-issues-for-comments) option you want.

 For more powerful options see [#javascript-usage](#javascript-usage).